Vinaykumarreddy467/Zym-Management-System/README.md

 Potential future enhancements for the Zym Management System include:

-* Integration with payment gateways for online transactions.
+* Further integration with payment gateways and recurring billing.
-* Mobile application support.
+* Mobile application support for members and instructors.
-* Advanced reporting and analytics features.
+* Advanced reporting and analytics dashboards.
 * Trainer-specific portals for managing their classes and members.
-* Push notifications for class reminders or membership renewals.
+* Automated push notifications for class reminders or membership renewals.
-* Integration with access control systems (e.g., turnstiles).
+* Integration with physical access control systems (e.g., turnstiles).
+* Enhanced error handling and logging.
+* Implementation of Spring Security for robust authentication and authorization.

 ---